fredre/iUpdate/README.md

 iUpdate
 =======

-iUpdate is a QT (C++) application that can read different files (.csv currently supported) and write the marks into the iEnabler product provided by ITS tertiary software.
+iUpdate is a QT (Mostly C++ with a little HTML an JavaScript) application that can read different files (.csv currently supported) and write the marks into the iEnabler product provided by ITS tertiary software.

 iUpdate is open source and free (as in beer and speech).

+iUpdate is released under the GNU General Public License

 Link to ITS tertiary software (A Subsidiary of ITS Holdings)